pywavefront/PyWavefront/README.md

 as floats to a ``.bin`` file after the file is loaded.
 A json file is also generated describing the contents of the binary file.
-The binary file will be loaded the next time we attept to load the obj file reducing the loading time grately.
+The binary file will be loaded the next time we attept to load the obj file reducing the loading time greatly.

 Tests have shown loading time reduction by 10x to 30x.